-Whatever you do, don’t miss the spectacle of parading here on a Friday night when the neighbourhood surges to its craziest.
+Whatever you do, don’t miss the spectacle of parading here on the weekend.
+On Friday nights, the neighbourhood surges to its craziest.

 Get silly at the Trick Eye Museum Seoul

 It’s no shocker that the weird & whacky Trick Eye Museum Seoul chose the Hongdae area as its home.

 Although these types of displays are popping up all over the world, this museum is unique.
 It combines the two-dimensional wall murals with high-tech augmented-reality via their own Trickeye Camera app.